Clearout/clearout.github.io/blacktemple.md

 - Boss tanked by shadow resistance warlock
 - EVERYONE be 15 yards minimum away from boss
 - Kill shadow demons that spawn, if they reach a player they will die
+- When he kneels down its a threat wipe - STOP ALL DPS - only warrior tank should build threat

 ### Phase 5

+- Pop lust
 - Same as phase 3, if were low on damage he will go back to phase 4
 - Maiev Shadowsong will help pump
 - Drag boss over Shadow Trap, will increase damage taken by 50%